xtream1101/scraperx/README.md

 # Required fields are marked as such

 default:
-  extractor:
-    save_data:
-      service: local  # (local, s3) Default: local
-      bucket_name: my-extracted-data  # Required if `service` is s3, if local this is not needed
-    file_template: test_output/{scraper_name}/{id}_extracted.json  # Optional, Default is "output/source.html"

-  downloader:
-    save_metadata: true  # (true, false) Default: true.
-If false, a metadata file will NOT be saved with the downloaded source.
-    save_data:
-      service: local  # (local, s3) Default: local
-      bucket_name: my-downloaded-data  # Required if `service` is s3, if local this is not needed
-    file_template: test_output/{scraper_name}/{id}_source.html  # Optional, Default is "output/extracted.json"

   dispatch:
     limit: 5  # Default None.
 Max number of tasks to dispatch.
 If not set, all tasks will run
     service: